aparnakhadatkar/AZ500-AzureSecurityTechnologies/Instructions/Labs/LAB_01_RBAC.md

 - Create a Senior Admins group containing the user account of Joseph Price as its member.
 - Create a Junior Admins group containing the user account of Isabel Garcia as its member.
 - Create a Service Desk group containing the user account of Dylan Williams as its member.
 - Assign the Virtual Machine Contributor role to the Service Desk group.

-> For all the resources in this lab, we are using the **East US** region.
-Verify with your instructor this is the region to use for class.

 ## Lab objectives